-Why Doctors Have Such Bad Handwriting | Reader's Digest
+Yes, There's a Reason Doctors Have Such Sloppy Handwriting—Here's Why

 Now, doctors are moving toward electronic medical records to cut down on lost-in-translation errors.
 Some states even legally require doctors to send in prescriptions electronically instead of passing over handwritten slips..
 No studies have looked into whether the yearly death rate from wrong prescriptions has gone down, but doctors agree there’s less chance for error.
 “Things are much more legible than they have been in the past,” says Dr. Goldstein.

 Of course, typing everything isn’t perfect either.
 There’s still the possibility of entering, say, 30 instead of 300, and the process is slower than just scrawling out a prescription.
 While we’re all for electronic medical records, we’ll write by hand whenever we can.
-After all, handwriting can make you smarter.
+Now, learn about these secrets hospitals don’t want to tell you—but every patient should know.